Richmond Castle: History

+Henry III and King Edward I spent more money on the site including Edward's improvements to the keep interior.
 In addition to the main circuit of the wall, there was the barbican in front of the main gate which functioned as a sealed entry space, allowing visitors and wagons to be checked before they gained entry to the castle itself.
 On the other side of the castle, overlooking the river, was another enclosure or bailey called the Cockpit, which may have functioned as a garden and was overlooked by a balcony.
 A drawing of 1674 suggests there was another longer balcony overlooking the river side of Scolland's Hall, the great hall.